Over 50 documents related to Ellis Island and immigration are now available thanks to teachers in our Primarily Teaching summer institute.

-Posted by Stephanie on December 10, 2013, under Teaching Activities & Lesson Plans.
+Posted by Christopher Zarr on June 5, 2014, under Document Spotlights, National History Day, Online Tools, Teaching Activities & Lesson Plans.

 Posted by Christine Blackerby on May 29, 2014, under Exhibits, Teaching Activities & Lesson Plans.

-Boston Civics civil_rights Civil_War congress Constitution digitization docsteach ellis_island exhibits fdr freedom guest_blogger immigration LegArchives lesson_plans library library_of_congress national_history_day neh new_deal nhd nps nyc online_catalog PD photographs Posters president presidential_library primarily_teaching primary_sources professional_development protest public_program research Revolutionary_War slavery teaching_with_the_records_of_congress war webinar WWI wwii youtube
+Boston citizenship Civics civil_rights Civil_War congress Constitution digitization docsteach ellis_island exhibits fdr freedom guest_blogger immigration LegArchives lesson_plans library library_of_congress national_history_day neh new_deal nhd nps nyc online_catalog PD photographs Posters president presidential_library primarily_teaching primary_sources professional_development protest public_program research Revolutionary_War slavery teaching_with_the_records_of_congress war webinar WWI wwii youtube